vmware-automation/solutions-import-beta/Puppet-Service.xml.md

 There are few final steps you need to follow before performing deployment.

 ###Prerequisites:

-Download the puppet/Puppet Enterprise package for the corresponding Operating System and keep it in your local web server folder.
+Download the puppet/Puppet Enterprise package for the corresponding Operating System and keep it in  local web server folder.
 Example: puppet-enterprise-2.5.3-el-5-x86_64.tar.gz for Ubuntu 32 bit (10.4).

 puppet : https://pm.puppetlabs.com/puppet-enterprise